 Searing Smite: (1st-level evocation, self, concentration, up to 1 minute, V) The next time you hit a creature with a melee weapon attack during the spell’s duration, the attack deals an extra 1d6 fire damage.

 At the start of its turns until the spell ends, the target makes a Constitution saving throw.
 On a failed save, it takes 1d6 fire damage.
-On a successful save, the spells ends.
+On a successful save, the spell ends.
 If the target or a creature within 5 feet of it uses an action to put out the flames, or if some other effect douses the flames, the spell ends.

 +1d6 initial fire damage per slot level above first.